-The importance of accepting that you can’t always get what you want.
-In response to one of the Chinese pieces of music, one participant recalled learning the importance of accepting in life that it was not always possible to get exactly what you want.
-“My Dad was yell at me, I say ‘I don’t want to do this, this is not what I love I should do what I love as a job and for the rest of my life’… and he said ‘You think I don’t want to do what I love?’… And he said ‘What I love is sleeping and playing all the time’… my point is there are certain jobs… and hopefully it’s like more than 60% compatible to you but… if it’s not you have… to bear with it” [H].

-Learning not to be too proud.
+Learning modesty, tolerance and honesty.
 Another lesson related through the piece of music chosen in anticipation of triggering memories of challenges was of the danger of self-pride:“[I – Does it remind you of any learning experiences?]
-Learning, er, it seems I too prouded of my study, too prouded… So if people have too prouded hisself or herself maybe… he won’t help the others he think he’s the best one… maybe will lost some friend, some study skills… And he won’t want to study anymore because he think, he thought he’s the best one” [G].
+Learning, er, it seems I too prouded of my study, too prouded… So if people have too prouded hisself or herself maybe… he won’t help the others he think he’s the best one… maybe will lost some friend, some study skills… And he won’t want to study anymore because he think, he thought he’s the best one” [4A].

-Learning to be tolerant and honest.
 The music also triggered memories related to the importance of being tolerant and being honest.
-For example, in response to the slow reflective piece of solo piano music, some participants’ narrations concluded that on reflection they had learned to be tolerant: “when I hear this songs I got this feelings though I’ve, I graduated from the universities, and I see back my life during the universities and I cross the classroom, cross the beautiful lake and… yeh, just memorise to save my memory during the university what I learn maybe like the memory the life I should, I don’t know, it’s valuable and don’t waste it, it should be hold in my heart like that… and maybe we have some argument with the roommate… it’s not very big things I feels big and feel we can talk in, play a joke with each other again or something… be… tolerant yeh” [I].
+For example, in response to the slow reflective piece of solo piano music, some participants’ narrations concluded that on reflection they had learned to be tolerant: “when I hear this songs I got this feelings though I’ve, I graduated from the universities, and I see back my life during the universities and I cross the classroom, cross the beautiful lake and… yeh, just memorise to save my memory during the university what I learn maybe like the memory the life I should, I don’t know, it’s valuable and don’t waste it, it should be hold in my heart like that… and maybe we have some argument with the roommate… it’s not very big things I feels big and feel we can talk in, play a joke with each other again or something… be… tolerant yeh” [5A].

-Learning to trust others and have faith.
-In relation to the paired pieces chosen in anticipation of triggering celebration, participants spoke of the need to have trust in others and to keep faith: “just like I face on the river and… exciting but also… scary [I – What did you learn from that experience?]
-I think the faith is very important… If you have faith you can keep conduct and if you not very strong faith you just mess up” [D].